-The solution assumes, the ISL can be within the same satellite constellation or across different constellations depending on satellite operator’s deployments (SLA).
+The solution assumes, ISL(s) can be set-up within the same satellite constellation or across different constellations depending on satellite operator’s deployments (SLA).
+The set of ISL(s) build up an IP network which is outside of the scope of 3GPP.

 The fact that a UE is served by a satellite of a constellation may be carried in a (e.g PANI P-Access-Network-Info defined in clause 4.4 of RFC 3455) SIP header that is sent (for an IMS call) between the originating and the terminating party’s P-CSCF but shall never be sent to the other UE.
 For example, this information will be added by the originating P-CSCF and removed by the terminating P-CSCF at the border of the trust domain.

 Based on SIP header information (e.g. PANI) associated with the remote party of a call and on the information received from the PCF for the local UE, a P-CSCF may detect that both parties of a call are served by the same satellite constellation or served by satellite constellation that supports inter constellation ISL (N6 termination towards each other).
 This applies for both originating and terminating P-CSCF.
 In this case, P-CSCF will not anchor the media in an IMS-AGW.

+NOTE 3: The PANI header is not changed in this proposal.
+The P-CSCF uses both PANI and PCF notified access information to determine the possibility of UE-Sat-UE call.

 An ISL IP network using ISL links is used for UE-Sat-UE user plane communication where UPF (I-UPF) onboard satellite can route U-plane packets to other user’s satellite’s UPF (I-UPF).
 PtP tunnelling can be applicable for I-UPF to I-UPF packet forwarding where the media flows with inner source/destination IP address of both UE(s) are sent in an IP over IP tunnel where the outer source/destination IP addresses correspond to the I-UPF(s) serving each of the UE(s).
 It is assumed that inter I-UPF in satellite data traffic use a dedicated PtP tunnel over ISL IP network.

+NOTE 4: The PtP tunnelling mechanism follows the same concept as described in clause 9.2 in TS 29.561.
+The PtP tunnel information can be preconfigured per ISL communication path.
+The Satellite identification can be mapped to each PtP tunnel endpoint to enable I-UPF (UL-CL) to select the N6 forwarding endpoint based on the other party’s satellite access (i.e. PtP tunnel endpoint pointing to other UEs N6 endpoint).
+As described in clause 9.3 in TS 29.561 and clause 4.3.17.8.3.3.3 of 3GPP TS 23.401, the PtP tunnelling setup via other mechanism such as GRE/PMIP, L2TP are not precluded in this solution proposal. if the PtP tunnel information is not configured against the ISL where other UE is present, then the call setup needs to be done via ground network and I-UPF allocation is no needed.
+This check against the presence of PtP towards the other’s UE satellite is done also during HO procedure to make sure, call continuity is maintained, if not the call reestablishment via ground network needs to be carried out.
+The PtP tunnel can be per Sat-Sat pair and there can be multiple PtP tunnel between 2 satellite and it is up to the UPF to choose which PtP tunnel to use.

 The description below applies for the P-CSCF / PCF / SMF at the first side of an IMS call where QoS resources are reserved: